Our Mission Statement is:

-As a Church of England school our daily act of Collective Worship (or Assembly) is a special time that brings together members of the school community to worship God.
+As a Church of England school our daily act of Collective Worship is a special time that brings together members of the school community to worship God.
 Worship is led by teachers and children.
 During birthday assemblies and class assemblies, families are often invited into school.
 Groups of children are encouraged to prepare and lead worship based on one of our themes.
 These opportunities allow them to gain valuable leadership experience and extend their ability to think and reflect on a wide range of global issues.

 Our worship is further enhanced by weekly visits from Father Simon Evans, Vicar of St Martin's Church, Ruislip.
 Vicars from other local churches are also invited into our assemblies.
 The children are further challenged to think, ask questions and share their views and about the world around them.